Posts

 Image

-The other day I walked the streets of the edgy, regenerated Villette area of Paris, and here, on one of its busy streets, I stumbled upon what seemed like a portal opening into another time.
-Entering through an unassuming gate, and going down a narrow, semi-private alley, I was transported from the frenetic present into a hidden, quiet garden that turned out to be the garden of the Saint-Serge de Radonège Russian Orthodox Church.
-Photo: SortirAParis Before me unfolded a scene that could have been plucked from a 19th-century Russian novel: Long-bearded orthodox priests wearing flowing black robes and cylindrical kamilávka hats, moved unhurriedly among the flowerbeds, and a group of elderly parishioners sat in the garden, on rickety chairs, chatting in a melodic blend of Russian and French.
-The abrupt transition from bustling street to tranquil sanctuary was so jarring that I half-expected to find my smartphone transfor...
+The other day I was walking through the edgy, regenerated Villette area of Paris, and on one of its busy streets, I stumbled upon something that felt like a gap in time.
+I went through an unassuming gate and walked down a narrow, semi-private alley.
+Just like that, I was out of the noisy present and inside a hidden, completely quiet garden.
+It turned out to belong to the Saint-Serge de Radonège Russian Orthodox Church.
+Photo: SortirAParis The whole scene looked like something out of an old nineteenth-century novel.
+Orthodox priests with long beards and flowing black robes moved slowly among the flowerbeds, and a group of elderly people sat on rickety chairs, chatting in a mix of Russian and French.
+The sudden shift from the bustling street to this completely quiet sanctuary was so strange that I almost felt out of place with a smartphone in my hand.
+In fact, I kept my mobile firmly in my pocket.
+For once, it felt a bit wrong to pull it out just to take the usual snapsho...

 Image